deepthought42/PageBuilder/README.md

 Run the following command in Linux to create a keystore called api_key with a privateKeyEntry

 openssl pkcs12 -export -inkey private.key -in certificate.crt -out api_key.p12

+# Testing

+## Sending url message

+	log in to Google Cloud console and navigate to PubSub service Under topics find the URL Topic and select "Messages" from the sub navigation menu

+	Send the following message or one that is similar

+	{
+		"domainId": 1,
+		"accountId": 5,
+		"domainAuditRecordId": 11,
+		"pageAuditId": -1,
+		"url": "look-see.com"
+	}